dymaptic/dy-pro-zoom-to-coordinates/README.md

 Settings are saved with your ArcGIS Pro project and persist across sessions as long as the project is saved.

 ### 🏢 About dymaptic
-The Coordinates Add-In is developed by [dymaptic](https://dymaptic.com) —a leading, woman-owned GIS software development company and proud Esri Gold Partner.
+The Dymaptic Coordinates Add-In is developed by [dymaptic](https://dymaptic.com) —a leading, woman-owned GIS software development company and proud Esri Gold Partner.

 We specialize in crafting innovative, tailored GIS solutions, including custom Add-In development for ArcGIS Pro and ArcGIS Enterprise.